These DIY glitter shoes are really easy to make with Mod Podge! Turn your favorite pair into sparkly stunners in a few simple steps.

 You can make these DIY glitter shoes with canvas shoes like mine . . . or use heels, Vans, Converse, tennis shoes, flats, or any other kind of boot or shoe that floats your boat.
 I’m about to show you a no-mess way to glitter on shoes that will allow you to add bling into your everyday life!

-Before we dive into the tutorial, I wanted to answer a few frequently asked questions that people have about this project and sparkly shoes in general.
+Before we dive into this fashion craft, I wanted to answer a few frequently asked questions that people have about this project and sparkly shoes in general.
 If you don’t want to read these, simply scroll down to the bottom of the post for the how-to card.
 Otherwise, I hope these help.

 What type of Mod Podge should I use?